Student9876/mc-roam/README.md

 ### Quick Start

 1. **Download** the latest release from [Releases](https://github.com/Student9876/mc-roam/releases)
 2. **Run the Application**
    - Double-click `mc-roam.exe`
-   - Create an account (no configuration needed!)
+   - Create an account (no config needed!)
-   - Authorize your cloud storage (first time only)
+   - Authorize your cloud storage
-   - Create or join a server!
+   - Create or join a server

-> **Note:** Database and Google Drive integration are provided by the application.
-No additional setup required!
+> **Note:** The release biuld is integrated with owners database.
+So just connect your playit.gg account and play.

+## Usage (Advanced/Developers)

+**Want to build MC Roam yourself, use your own MongoDB/Google Cloud, or contribute?**

+- See the [Building from Source](#building-from-source) section below.
+- You can configure your own MongoDB, Google OAuth, and Rclone settings via a `.env` file.
+- All advanced configuration and developer instructions are in the [docs/](docs/) folder.

-## Building from Source
+### Building from Source

-### Requirements
+**Requirements:**

 - [Go 1.21+](https://go.dev/dl/)
 - [Node.js 20+](https://nodejs.org/)
 - [Wails v2](https://wails.io/docs/gettingstarted/installation)
-- Python 3.x (for icon generation)

-### Build Steps
+**Build Steps:**

 ```bash
 # Clone repository